adobe/aepsdk-edgemedia-android/Documentation/migration-guide.md

-## Migrating from Media to EdgeMedia
+## Migrating from Media to Media for Edge Network

-This is the complete migration guide from Media to EdgeMedia SDK.
+This is the complete migration guide from Media to Media for Edge Network extension.

 | Quick Links |
 | --- |